Snapping Turtle

 How to Help a Snapping Turtle Cross The Road

 Lifting the turtle by the base of the hind legs works very well, but many people are wary of trying it.
 Snapping Turtles do have a dangerous bite and you should remember that their neck can reach just short of the length of their shells.
 Approach the turtle from behind and keep your hands low.
-Wrap your hands around the very base of the hind legs with the turtle facing up and away from you (see above photo).
+Wrap your hands around the very base of the hind legs with the turtle facing up and away from you (see above photo and video below).
 They will resist at first with their very powerful legs and claws, but once your hands are in position, it is an easy and safe way to carry all but the very heaviest turtles.

 Video from the Toronto Zoo YouTube channel.